 To take the top spot, we wanted a product that’s simple, effective, and tasty.
 It’s surprisingly hard to find a mass gainer with all three qualities, but Transparent Labs has pulled it off.
-It has a protein-to-carb ratio of 1:2.
+It has a protein-to-carb ratio of one-to-two.

-The actual calorie and macronutrient content of mass gainers vary wildly and there’s a lot of debate as to whether or not a 1:1 ratio of protein to carbs is best, or if you should go as high as 1:4 or 1:5.
-Most of the industry leaders lean closer to 1:2 and Transparent Labs has gone that route while having a lot of extra benefits up its sleeve.
+The actual calorie and macronutrient content of mass gainers vary wildly, and there’s a lot of debate as to whether or not a one-to-one ratio of protein to carbs is best or if you should go as high as one-to-four or one-to-five.
+Most industry leaders lean closer to one-to-two, and Transparent Labs has gone that route while having many extra benefits up its sleeve.

 With nothing artificial, whey from New Zealand, a good amount of fiber, and little sugar, this mass gainer will satisfy most athletes.
 It's a clean mass gainer that focuses on simplicity over added bells and whistles.

 Who Should Buy Transparent Labs Mass Gainer